IllusionMods/KK_Plugins/README.md

 #### HairAccessoryCustomizer
 **v1.1.3 - [Download](https://www.patreon.com/posts/27712341)** - For Koikatsu and Emotion Creators<br/>

 Adds configuration options for hair accessories to the character maker.
 Hair accessories can be set to match color with the hair, enable hair gloss, modify outline color, and has a separate color picker for the hair tie part.
-Hairs that support a length slider can also hair their length adjusted, just like vanilla front hairs.
+Hairs that support a length slider can also have their length adjusted, just like vanilla front hairs.
 Saves and loads to cards and coordinates.<br/>

-Configuration options will work only on properly configured hair accessories.
-All of the hair accessories from <https://mega.nz/#F!upYGBTAZ!S1lMalC33LYEditk7GwzgQ!GpJEiLwK> will work.<br/>

-Requires Marco's [KKAPI](https://github.com/ManlyMarco/KKAPI/releases) v1.3 or higher, previous versions will NOT work.<br/>

 Note for modders: These options will only show up for hair accessories that are properly configured.
 For accessories to work the accessory must have a ChaCustomHairComponent MonoBehavior in addition to the ChaAccessoryComponent MonoBehavior.
 Hair accessory color will display if the ChaCustomHairComponent rendAccessory array has meshes configured.
 The length slider will appear if the ChaCustomHairComponent trfLength array has bones configured.
 Hair color will only match to meshes configured in the ChaCustomHairComponent rendHair array.
 Also check out [this guide](https://github.com/DeathWeasel1337/KK_Plugins/wiki/Hair-Accessory-Guide) for how to create hair accessories.<br/>